dkubek/mcf-simplex-analyzer/thesis/draft/simplex_algorithm/pivoting_rules.md

 # Pivoting rules

 Here we describe the rules for choosing an entering variable based on the current form of the objective function.
-A pivot rule is a rule for chosing an entering variable if there are multiple possible choices.
+A pivot rule is a rule for choosing an entering variable if there are multiple possible choices.

 The number of iterations needed for solving a linear program depends heavily on a pivot rule.